OkanLimitless/my-ocr-service/README.md

 The container automatically starts the serverless loop when executed as a module (see `runpod.yaml`).
 Set `RUNPOD_DISABLE_SERVERLESS=1` when running locally to bypass the loop (for unit tests or manual invocations).

 PaddleOCR weights are downloaded inside the Docker build, so cold starts do not fetch models.
+The container now ships on `nvidia/cuda:12.1.1-cudnn8-runtime-ubuntu22.04`, which bundles CUDA/cuDNN so PaddleOCR can run on GPU by default (`PADDLEOCR_USE_GPU=1`).
 When switching languages, adjust the download URLs in the `Dockerfile` to bundle the desired models.

 ### Local FastAPI testing